Definition of Extralegal Dispute

 - Plural: extralegal disputes

-- Extralegal dispute is in contrast to infralegal dispute.
+- Extralegal dispute is contrasted to infralegal dispute.

 The American Heritage Dictionary of the English Language.
 5th ed.
 2011.
 Boston: Houghton Mifflin Harcourt.